Meet Chris and Joybilee Farm

 Who is Chris?

 Chris Dalziel is a veteran homeschool Mom with 3 graduates, a published author, with 30+ years of the handmade life, under her nails.
 Chris is a community herbalist, an organic gardener, and an award winning fiber-artist who raises her own medium on her homestead.
 Living in a log house, in the mountains and surrounded by pines, and pasture, Chris loves to nurture others in the joyful, handmade lifestyle.

 Joybilee Farm has been online since 2004.
 Chris started blogging in 2007.

 What you’ll find on this Blog:

 If you didn’t make a mistake, fall down, make a mess, or wreck something, you didn’t learn anything.
 At Joybilee Farm you can be joyful when you make a mistake or make a mess.
 Tomorrow’s a new day with no mistakes in it.
 Today your job is to learn all you can, make a mess, and have fun along the way.
 Today is where you best life is lived.

 At Joybilee Farm, Chris teaches you self reliant skills for backyard homesteading, rural self reliance, food preservation, herbal remedies, aromatherapy, creative self-care, fermentation, scratch cooking, organic gardening, animal husbandry, and DIY crafts.
 There are posts on making a living from your homestead, building rural community support, and homeschooling in the country.
 With more than 30 years experience in rural homesteading, and 3 homeschool grads, Chris has experienced gained through hard knocks to share.
 She knows the pitfalls, and will help you avoid them.

-Intentional step-by-step Mastery-in-a-month workshops on essential Homestead skills
+Intentional step-by-step Mastery-in-a-month workshops on essential DIY skills and self-reliance

 in a private members only group